jeonkookie12/LaboratoryActivities/README.md

 SJN Library works as an online spot set up for sorting through and digging into a bunch of books along with some special book category.

 ### Act4-Weather
+Weather Forecast works as an online spot set up for instantly checking live city weather details like temperature, humidity, and wind speed.

 ### Act5-BlogPlatform
 TRENDORA works as an online space made for sharing thoughts, posts, and conversations with others.